Nikhil007R/todoList_Practice/README.md

+This is todo list app using react and i have learnt various concetps like how to add css modules , add boostrap and many more and also learned how to use hooks [useState, useRef, useContext, useReducer(not used in this but get the idea how to use that also) ].

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.